Alignment-Aware Decoding: Experimental setup

-\paragraph{Datasets and reward models.} For training and evaluation, we use preference datasets that are commonly adopted in reward modeling, including Ultrachat \citep{ultrachat_link}, Argilla \citep{argilla}, the OpenRLHF Mixture \citep{mixture,mixture2}, HHRLHF \citep{hhrlhf}, Nectar \citep{nectar}, and Skywork \citep{skywork}.
+\paragraph{Datasets and reward models.} For training and evaluation, we use preference datasets that are commonly adopted in reward modeling, including Ultrafeedback~\citep{ding2023enhancing}, Argilla~\citep{argilla}, the OpenRLHF Mixture~\citep{mixture,mixture2}, HHRLHF~\citep{hhrlhf}, Nectar~\citep{nectar}, and Skywork~\citep{skywork}.
 For the first 4 datasets, we train the reward models (pickers and oracles) using the training procedure detailed below.
-For Skywork and Nectar, we do not train the oracles and instead follow a specialized evaluation protocol: prompts are drawn from the AlpacaEval dataset \citep{alpaca_eval}, and scores are assigned using off-the-shelf oracle reward models trained externally on the respective datasets.
-Specifically, for Skywork we use the Skywork reward model, which is based on Llama-3.1-8B, and for Nectar we use the Starling reward model, which is based on Llama2-7B-Chat.
+We use Llama3.2~\citep{llama32} and Qwen3~\citep{qwen} base models and apply supervised fine-tuning (SFT) to obtain the SFT checkpoints used throughout the paper, following the workflow described by \citet{dong2024rlhf}.
+For Skywork and Nectar, we do not train the oracles and instead follow a specialized evaluation protocol: prompts are drawn from the AlpacaEval dataset~\citep{alpaca_eval}, and scores are assigned using off-the-shelf oracle reward models trained externally on the respective datasets.
+Specifically, for Skywork we use the Skywork reward model (based on a Llama model~\citep{llama32}) and for Nectar we use the Starling reward model~\citep{nectar}.
 This ensures that the oracle has not been trained on the prompts used for evaluation.
-At the time of writing, the oracle reward model for Skywork is the best-performing reward model in Reward Bench~\citep{reward_bench}, a standardized framework for evaluating reward models.
+At the time of writing, the Skywork oracle is the top-performing model in Reward Bench~\citep{reward_bench}.

 \paragraph{Training.} We train both the pickers (for all datasets) and oracle reward models (except for Skywork and Nectar) using full fine-tuning with an additional classification layer, optimized under the Bradley-Terry loss detailed in \cref{eq:nllloss_reward}.
 Training is performed for two epochs.
-For the aligned models $\pi_\textsc{dpo}$, we also conduct two epochs of training, employing LoRA adapters \citep{lora} to ensure parameter efficiency and regularization.
+For the aligned models $\pi_\textsc{dpo}$, we also conduct two epochs of training, employing LoRA adapters \citep{lora}.
 Comprehensive training details are provided in \cref{train_details}.
 The accuracies of the oracle and picker reward models on the evaluation splits of the datasets are reported in \cref{acc_rew}.